Sanssouci: History after World War I

 In 1991, following German reunification, Frederick's casket was interred in the terrace of the vineyard of Sanssouci – in the still existing crypt he had built there – after dark, without pomp, in accordance with his will.

 The library of Frederick was returned in 1992 to its former home at Sanssouci.
 Thirty-six oil paintings followed between 1993 and 1995.
 In 1995, the Foundation of Prussian Palaces and Gardens in Berlin-Brandenburg was formed.
 The organisation's job is to administer and care for Sanssouci and the other former royal palaces in Berlin and Brandenburg.

+In popular culture

+The Canadian songwriter, Rufus Wainwright, included a song titled "Sanssouci" on his 2007 album Release the Stars.'.It is about a beautiful palace in Germany.